IOTA Hits Market Cap of $2.21 Billion (MIOTA)

-IOTA (CURRENCY:MIOTA) traded 3% higher against the U.S. dollar during the 1-day period ending at 18:00 PM Eastern on January 23rd.
-Over the last seven days, IOTA has traded 30.2% lower against the U.S. dollar.
-One IOTA coin can now be bought for about $0.80 or 0.00002211 BTC on exchanges.
-IOTA has a market capitalization of $2.21 billion and $39.68 million worth of IOTA was traded on exchanges in the last 24 hours.
+IOTA (CURRENCY:MIOTA) traded 3.6% lower against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on January 28th.
+IOTA has a total market capitalization of $2.21 billion and approximately $28.93 million worth of IOTA was traded on exchanges in the last 24 hours.
+One IOTA coin can now be bought for approximately $0.80 or 0.00002155 BTC on exchanges.
+During the last week, IOTA has traded down 14.6% against the U.S. dollar.

 - TrustNote (TTT) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.